AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 ## API Requests & Rate Limits

-The timeout for API requests through adobe.io is currently *60 seconds*.
+The timeout for API requests through adobe.io is currently *xxx seconds*.

-The default rate limit for an Adobe Assurance API is *120 requests per minute*.
-(The limit is enforced as *12 requests every 6 seconds*).
+The default rate limit for an Adobe Assurance API is *xxx requests per minute*.
 When rate limiting is being enforced you will get `429` HTTP response codes with the following response body: `{"error_code":"429050","message":"Too many requests"}`